This post is about using LinkedIn effectively. And, just so you know, you’re at risk.

 It doesn’t make you a bad person.
 But if you’ve spent a lot of time establishing a presence on LinkedIn, why not use the tool productively and regularly to get all the benefits?

-So here are 10 signs that you are being lazy on LinkedIn:
+So here are 10 signs that you are using LinkedIn incorrectly – you are being lazy on LinkedIn:

 1. You send generic LinkedIn connection requests